OpenDDS/OpenDDS/docs/internal/docs.rst

 News
 ****

-The :doc:`news or release notes for a release </news>` is created from separate reStructuredText files called *fragments*.
+The :doc:`news for a release (aka release notes) </news>` is created from separate reStructuredText files called *fragments*.
+This makes it possible to change the news without everyone editing one file.
-Managing the news fragments is handled as part of the Sphinx documentation to make it easy to link to relevant documentation and files in the source code and to make it possible to preview the news before a release.
+Managing the news fragments is handled as part of the Sphinx documentation to make it easy to link to other relevant documents and files in the source code.
+It also makes it possible to easily preview the news before a release.

 News Fragments
 ==============

 To add content to the news for a release, a fragment file with the content must be created in :ghfile:`docs/news.d`.
 It can be named anything as long as it's reasonably unique, doesn't start with an underscore, and has an ``.rst`` file extension.
-The branch name of the PR for this change might probably be a good name, for example: ``fix_rtps_segfault.rst``.
+The branch name of the PR for this change might be a good name, for example: ``fix_rtps_segfault.rst``.

 The following is a simple news fragment example: